smeghead/php-class-diagram/README.md

 ### Division Diagram

-If you are using the Enum added in PHP8.1, you can output the division diagram.
+If you are utilizing the Enum feature introduced in PHP 8.1, you can generate the division diagram.
-Visualizing the divisions used in the program can be useful for research and design.
+Visualizing the divisions employed in the program can be beneficial for research and design purposes.

 ```bash
 $ bin/php-class-diagram --division-diagram test/fixtures/enum/